digital-cargo/good-practice-shipment-tracking/README.md

 single ONE Record server / multiple ONE Record clients

-> For each use case what is required: server, client, endpoints
+> The following is required, regardless of use case: server, client, endpoints

 ## Request Shipment Tracking data

-> For the sake of better comprehensibility, in the following examples it is assumed tht all data objects are
+> For the sake of better comprehensibility, in the following examples it is assumed that all data objects are
-> provided by a single data owner and hosted on a single ONE Record server, e. g.
-1r.example.com
+> provided by a single data owner and hosted on a single ONE Record server, e.g. 1r.example.com
-> This is the case in variant 1 and variant 2 where only one data holder shares the data. (cf. [data holder variants](#variants))
+> This is the case in variant 1 and variant 2 where only one data holder shares the data (see [data holder variants](#variants)).
 > In a real world environment, data objects are distributed across multiple ONE Record servers.
 These can be,
 > for example, carriers, ground handling agent (GHA), and other parties that also provide milestones and status updates
 > along the supply chain.
 While the base URL component of the URIs may change, the API interactions remain the same.